Changes to Cyber Security every CISO needs to know about in 2022

 In Conclusion

-Cyber security has changed the way that organisations understand and look at threats aside from the day-to-day elements which are out of their control such as the economy or political decisions.
-Failing to prepare is preparing to fail which is why understanding what is a cyberthreat and how it can be best managed is important.
+Cybersecurity has changed the way that organisations understand and look at threats, aside from the day-to-day elements which are out of their control, such as the economy or political decisions.
+Failing to prepare is preparing to fail, which is why understanding what is a cyberthreat and how it can be best managed is important.